Essential Cooking Tips

-6. Get to know your oven – most have hot spots.
+6. Get to know your oven – most have hot spots so you may need to see some Oven symbol explanations here.
 Is yours too hot or too cold?
-Adjust temperatures up or down if you find you need it
+Adjust temperatures up or down if you find you need it.

 7. If you’re using a fan option on your oven – reduce standard temperature by 20°C